nck404/docs-cheating/README.md

 ## License
 This project is subject to the GNU General Public License v3.0.
-You are allowed to share and modify, but you aren't allowed to use document for commercial or private repo or monetizing
+You are allowed to share and modify, but you aren't allowed to use document for commercial or private repo or monetizing it.